tjkeding/stacked-feature-learning/README.md

 ```

 Notes on CSV file format:
-- Rows should be one per instance/subject
+- Rows are instances
-- Column 1 (index 0) contains the instance/subject ID
+- Column 1 contains the instance ID
 - Column 2 contains the label to be predicted (regression: real, continuous; classification: positive integers with 0 = base class)
 - Columns 3...N contain the feature values, with the column header containing the feature label (assumed already preprocessed)